ahb108/RadiocarbonHunt/long_description.md

 dates have become increasingly useful to researchers, above and beyond their immediate role in providing an absolute chronology for a particular archaeological site.
-Some people have used them to model the appearance or disappearance of certain categories of historical monument more accurately, others to reconstruct past regional population highs and lows, others to consider patterns of climate change, and others to understand society's changing emphasis on different
+Some people have used them to model the appearance or disappearance in human history of certain categories of historical monument more accurately, others to reconstruct past regional population highs and lows, others to consider patterns of climate change, and others to understand society's changing emphasis on different